Salvador Laurel: Return to Manila

 Christmas 1945 was the bleakest one for the Laurel family; their Peñafrancia home was looted and emptied of its furniture, while the former president was placed in solitary confinement in Sugamo Prison in Japan.
 Salvador gifted his father a book entitled The World in 2030 A.D. by the Earl of Birkenhead.
 Lacked in writing instruments, he used that book to write his Memoirs.
-He also wrote the poem To My Beloved Father to lift up his father's spirits and sent it to him as a Christmas present.
+He also wrote the poem To My Beloved Father to lift up his father's spirits, and sent it to him as a Christmas present.

 At La Salle, he joined a group of young men who planned to go by sea to the Dutch East Indies (Indonesia since 1949) and join Sukarno in the struggle for independence from the Dutch Empire, but local authorities stopped them at the pier.
 He completed his secondary education at La Salle in March 1946.

-His father Jose P. Laurel and brother Jose III would finally return to the Philippines on July 23, 1946.
+His father, Jose P. Laurel, and brother, Jose III, would finally return to the Philippines on July 23, 1946.

-Although all his older brothers were lawyers, he enrolled at the University of the Philippines as a premedicine student, where he obtained his AA (pre-medicine) and was admitted to medicine proper, shifting to law two years later.
+Although all his older brothers were lawyers, he enrolled at the University of the Philippines as a pre-medicine student, where he obtained his AA (pre-medicine) and was admitted to medicine proper, shifting to law two years later.
 He was admitted to the law school while working to complete his (AA Pre-Law).
 He received his LLB (Bachelor of Laws) degree in UP in March 1952.
 He was a member of the Student Editorial Board of the Philippine Law Journal.

-He was acclaimed the University Champion Orator after he won the first prize in three consecutive inter-university oratorical contests: the 1949 Inter-University Oratorical contest sponsored by the Civil Liberties Union; the Student Councils Association of the Philippines, and the Inter-University Symposium on the Japanese Peace Treaty in 1951.
+He was acclaimed the University Champion Orator after he won the first prize in three consecutive inter-university oratorical contests: the 1949 Inter-University Oratorical contest sponsored by the Civil Liberties Union, the Student Councils Association of the Philippines, and the Inter-University Symposium on the Japanese Peace Treaty in 1951.

-Without waiting for the results of the bar examination, he left for Connecticut to study at Yale University, his father's alma mater where he earned his Master of Laws degree in 1952.
+Without waiting for the bar examination results, he left for Connecticut to study at Yale University, his father's alma mater, where he earned his Master of Laws degree in 1952.
 He earned the title Doctor of Juridical Science at Yale University in 1960.

 Of his studies and scholastic endeavors at Yale University, Myres S. McDougal, a Sterling Professor of Law, Emeritus of the Yale Law School, wrote: